What is the Drucker Challenge?

 Yes.
-The Challenge effectively—although not officially—follows a single blind review procedure.
-That is, entrants know who the judges are, but the judges do not know who the entrants are.
-We require that entrants omit their names from submitted essays.
-When an entrant forgets or fails to do so, our judging coordinator removes their name before providing the essay to the judges.
+The Challenge effectively – although not officially – follows a single blind review procedure.
+You will know who the judges are, but the judges will not know who you are.
+We require you to omit your name from your submitted essay.
+If you forget or fail to do so, our judging coordinator will remove your name before providing your essay to the judges.
 The judges adhere to a common scoring framework in order to prevent reviewer bias.

-However, the nature of the Challenge itself as a personal essay contest prevents us from being able to claim official adherence to a single blind review procedure, as entrants necessarily share identifying details in their essay and through their style of writing.
+The nature of the Challenge as a personal essay contest prevents us from being able to claim official adherence to a single blind review procedure, as you may share personal, potentially identifying details in your narrative and through your style of writing.

 Fairness and impartiality are core values of the Challenge and we do everything we can to ensure a level playing field.